alex-oswald/HomeInfra/README.md

 PIHOLE_WEBPASSWORD=
 ```

-Copy files to the pi
+Copy files to the pi by executing the `pihole_copy.bat` batch file

 ```
-./copy.bat
+./pihole_copy.bat
 ```

 On the pi